-Should the City Council determine that the costs of a legal appeal of an adverse trial court ruling are "necessary expenses" of the EBCC?
+Should the City Council determine that the costs of two separate legal actions are "necessary expenses" of the EBCC?
 State law requires that the City budget and pay the necessary expenses of community municipal corporations such as EBCC.
-The state enabling statute is silent as to what constitutes necessary expenses, however case law does provide some guidance as to how such a determination should be made.
+The state